 There are tons of true wireless earbud options out there, and many specifically target athletes, so we recommend checking out some of the alternatives below before making your purchase decision.

 What are some alternatives to the Jaybird Vista 2?

 The Beats Fit Pro is one of our favorite sets of fitness earbuds, in no small part due to the covert wing tip design that keeps the earbuds secure.
 It features the Apple H1 chip for seamless integration with all your Apple devices, and it works just as well on Android devices (save for spatial audio support).
 The Beats Fit Pro has fine noise cancelling and good sound for any workout.

 Another great option is the Bose Sport Earbuds, which we found to be exceptionally comfortable.
 These earbuds are durable, sound great, and can be found even cheaper than the Jaybird Vista 2.
 If you’re an outdoor enthusiast that needs to be aware of your surroundings, you should also check out the Sport Open Earbuds from Bose.

-Read more: Best true wireless earbuds available now
+Read more: The best true wireless earbuds available now

 While the Samsung Galaxy Buds Pro isn’t specifically targeted at the fitness crowd, the IPX7 waterproof rating and secure fit make it a suitable gym companion.
 If you have a Samsung Galaxy device you’ll love the seamless integration with these earbuds.
 Even non-Galaxy device owners can appreciate the good sound, great ANC, and tons of customization on the Galaxy Wearable app.